AndrewLyon/VelocytoLoomtoSeuratRDS/README.md

 #Your conda environement will need to have libopenblas r-base r-seurat r-velocyto.r and r-devtools installed:

-#conda install libopenblas r-seurat r-velocyto.r r-devtools r-r.utils
+#conda install libopenblas r-seurat r-velocyto.r r-devtools r-r.utils r-rcpparmadillo

 ##open R in your conda environment with: